Your Dog’s Name!

 Training ‘attention’ by saying his name and rewarding compliance, will gain maximum benefits and control within your home.
 As you build on his reliability within your home, you would then move this training outside to the safety of your back yard.

+Repeat in various areas of your home, repeat by adding more distance between you and your puppy.
 Begin to add distractions, whether its kids playing, your cat etc, rewarding every small step.

 Consider saying his name on your walk, with the environment always changing, this is an ideal opportunity for a brief training session.